int19h/jbomohi/dict/traji/comments.md

 djica tu'a lu fabu na mleca fi febu fe su'o pa cmima be fibu li'u .i mi ckirytce do loka kajdyzu'e .i .ai sai cikre

+## 2020-12-22T09:40:37Z — krtisfranks (comment 3627, on definition 1184)

+Comparative

+Note that if x4 is a set of exactly x1 and one other element, then this functions as a comparative.
+In ither words, it unites "zmadu" and "mleca" into one word with the direction/parity being specified by x3, although it gets somewhat redundant if actually expressed (thus, the main utility for this purpose is in leaving x3 elliptical).